Open 7 Days - 59 Torquay Road, Hervey Bay QLD 4655

 The advent of soft plastic fishing techniques many years ago changed the snapper fishing game forever.
 Once snapper schools are located, it is a very simple matter of positioning your vessel so that you can present your appropriately-weighted softies to the snapper below.
 Variations of the same technique, by way of different weight and different plastic profiles or sizes enables you to present the right softy with the right action at the right water depth.
 So much easier than bait fishing for the uninitiated.

 We stock all the best snapper-catching profiles from all the leading tackle companies, as well as a few select niche models from new players in the game.
 Our expansive range of colours are locally-chosen and will enable you to present the best offering day or night, be it high in the water column or right on the bottom.
-From prawn and crab imitations and curl-tailed models for grubbing the bottom to a host of jerkshads for working the water column, we have them all.
+From prawn and crab imitations for grubbing the bottom to a host of jerkshads, curly-tailed or squid-profiled models for working the water column, we have them all.

 Scents offer another level of attraction to any soft plastic presentation.
 Obviously, Berkley’s GULP range is heavily embedded with their magical flavour, but even these snapper slayers can benefit from a re-dip in GULP Alive Juice.
 Apply a little of the paste-type scents to alternative softies and you just boosted your chances of tricking a cunning old snapper multi-fold.